oracle/terraform-provider-oci/website/docs/d/database_autonomous_database_software_images.html.markdown

 # Data Source: oci_database_autonomous_database_software_images
 This data source provides the list of Autonomous Database Software Images in Oracle Cloud Infrastructure Database service.

-Gets a list of the Autonomous Database Software Images in the specified compartment.
+Gets a list of the Autonomous AI Database Software Images in the specified compartment.

 ## Example Usage